 Figure 3.
 Segregation variance and non-parallel evolution across environments.
 We conducted simulations for optima separated by different angles (ϴ = 0° to 180°; d = 1) and measured the resulting segregation variance in hybrids.
 Panel (a) plots two cases of standing variation: no standing variation (n = 0; red) and the amount of standing variation that minimizes segregation variance at ϴ = 0°(n = 40; blue).
 Curves are loess fits.
-Panel (b) depicts the relationship between the fraction of beneficial mutations that are unique to just one of two adapting populations for two different dimensionalities (m =2 & 10).
-In the inset cartoon, the region in black represents the plotted quantity for a given angle: here, mutations beneficial only in the ‘red’ environment compared to mutations beneficial in both environments (i.e., the ratio of black area to pink area).
-Panel (c) shows the analytical relationship between the fraction of beneficial mutations unique to only one of two populations over the course of an adaptive ‘walk’ for specified angles and dimensionalities (see inset legend).
+Panel (b) depicts the relationship between the initial fraction of beneficial mutations that are not beneficial in the other population for two different dimensionalities (m =2 & 10).
+In the inset cartoon, mutations in the black and blue regions are initially beneficial only in the ‘red’ or ‘blue' environments, while mutations in the pink region are mutually beneficial (i.e., the black area divided by the pink and black area is the fraction of non-overlap).
+Panel (c) shows the analytical relationship between the fraction of beneficial mutations beneficial to only one of two populations over the course of an adaptive ‘walk’ for specified angles and dimensionalities (see inset legend).